stacks-network/sbtc-docs/src/introduction.md

 While these tokens all achieve the same value as BTC, they maintain BTC reserves through trusted entities. sBTC is the only truly decentralized Bitcoin backed asset on Stacks.

+# How does sBTC work?

+Bitcoin holders can do two things to interact with sBTC, deposit and withdraw.
+Both of these operations are controlled through special Bitcoin transactions.

+[TODO #4](https://github.com/stacks-network/sbtc-docs/issues/4): Explain the bitcoin deposit and withdrawal from a high level perspective (no wire formats)

 # Where to go next?
 If you want to use sBTC, check out [How to Deposit](./how-to-deposit.md) and [How to Withdraw](./how-to-withdraw).